soainfinite888/weatai/README.md

 Supply your CWB credentials to our library in one of two ways:
 - Setup environment variables: `ENV['DATA_ID1']` , `ENV['DATA_ID2']`,`ENV['AUTH_KEY']`,`ENV['FORMAT']`,`ENV['TOKEN']`
-- or, provide them directly to weatai:
+- Or, provide them directly to weatai:

 ```
 weatai::Config = { dataid1: ENV['DATA_ID1'],